 Give examples of success

-Remember, pitches aren't just about showcasing your ideas – they're an opportunity to really sell yourself and show credibility wherever possible.
-This means you should have a few success stories or case studies to hand, where you can talk about how you've helped other firms to grow.
+Remember, pitches aren't just about showcasing your ideas – they're an opportunity to sell yourself and show credibility wherever possible.
+It means you should have a few success stories or case studies to hand, where you can talk about how you've helped other firms to grow.

-In my experience, it does no harm to throw in examples of your work throughout the entire pitch.
-Especially when you're talking about applying the same ideas or skills.
-For example, if you're talking about building a website – why not explain how you've helped to increase visitor numbers for someone else by understanding the customer relationship process.
+In my experience, it's good to throw in examples of your work throughout the entire pitch.
+Especially when you're talking about applying the same ideas or skills, for example, if you're talking about building a website – why not explain how you've helped to increase visitor numbers for someone else by understanding the customer relationship process.
 Or if you've designed new branding, talk through how this has helped to grow one of your clients.
 Don't be afraid to show off your success stories.

 Talk up your USPs